Namaneo/Junie/README.md

 [Celeste Classic](https://github.com/JeffRuLz/Celeste-Classic-GBA),
 [Daedeus](https://izma.itch.io/deadeus) and
 [GraviBots](https://retrosouls.itch.io/gravibots16bit).

-I haven't played those games yet but will do for sure!
+***Disclaimer**: development is still in progress.
+I'll try my best not to break anything between releases (especially regarding local save files), but it's probably a good idea for you to backup your saves before each update.*

 ![](assets/showcase.png)

-*Disclaimer: development is still in progress.
-I'll try my best not to break anything between releases (especially regarding local save files), but it's probably a good idea for you to backup your saves before each update.*

 # Supported features

 - [x] All the systems described in the [Folder structure](#folder-structure).
-- [x] Save files (stored inside your browser's storage).
+- [x] Save files and cheats (stored inside your browser's storage).
 - [x] Core-specific configurations override.
 - [x] Multi-touch controller, with D-pad used as a joystick.
 - [x] Re-mappable keyboard to joypad bindings.